adobe/brackets-shell/README.md

 ### Mac
 ####Prerequisites

-* XCode 3.2.6 - 4.2 required to build the project (4.3.3 support coming soon)
+* XCode 3.2.6 - 4.4 required to build the project
 * CEF3 binary distribution version 3.1180.719 or newer
 * To modify the project files, you will also need:
   * python